 ABSTRACT

-Francisella tularensis is a pathogenic bacterium that requires a network of regulation for its virulence.
+Francisella tularensis is a facultative intracellular pathogen, which relies on a network of regulation for its virulence.
 It contains three homologs of the ribosomal protein bS21.
-Recently, the second homolog, bS21-2 has been implicated in the positive regulation of a number of virulence proteins.
-Additionally, transcriptomic data indicated that bS21-2 is autoregulated, however the exact regulation of this homolog remains a question, in addition to both the regulation and function of the other two homologs, bS21-1 and bS21-3.
-In the following chapters, I will show that bS21-1 and bS21-3 do not autoregulate their own transcript.
-I will subsequently demonstrate through qRT-PCR data that the leader sequence of bS21-2 is sufficient to result in autoregulation of its transcript.
-However, β-galactosidase activity of reporter strains shows that bS21-2 protein is differently regulated.
-I will then show that a specific portion of the leader sequence is dispensable for either transcriptional or translational regulation through GFP fluorescence assays and qRT-PCR.
-Then, I show that bS21-2 potentially degrades its own transcript as indicated by qRT-PCR of an mRNA stability assay.
+These three ribosomal protein homologs can independently associate with ribosomes, leading to ribosomal heterogeneity.
+The second homolog, bS21-2, is implicated in the positive regulation of a number of virulence proteins.
+Additionally, transcriptomic data indicates that bS21-2 is autoregulated.
+The mechanism by which this autoregulation occurs is unknown, as is the regulation of the other two homologs, bS21-1 and bS21-3.
+In the following chapters, I will show that bS21-1 and bS21-3 do not autoregulate their transcript.
+Further, I will demonstrate that the leader sequence of bS21-2 is sufficient to result in autoregulation of its transcript.
+And in particular, a specific portion of the leader sequence is sufficient for regulation.
+This regulation is potentially accomplished through the degradation of the bS21-2 transcript.
+Alternatively, I will show that the bS21-2 protein is not autoregulated.

-I then explore different environmental conditions to determine what conditions may up-regulate bS21-1 and bS21-3.
-Of the several conditions I tested only a few resulted in up-regulation of transcript and/or protein of bS21-1 and bS21-3, in addition to a few conditions which downregulate expression.
-Through GFP fluorescence assays I show that growth in CDM or on CHA-H results in up-regulation of transcript abundance of bS21-1 and bS21-3, as compared to supplemented MHB.
-Through β-galactosidase assays, I also demonstrate that CDM and CHA-H lead to up-regulation of protein abundance of these homologs as well.
-In addition, GFP fluorescence assays show that low pH increases bS21-1 transcript abundance, but β-galactosidase assays show that low pH nearly eliminates β-galactosidase activity of reporter strains for both bS21-1 and bS21-3.
+I will then explore different environmental conditions to determine what conditions may up-regulate bS21-1 and bS21-3.
+Particularly, growth on CHA-H results in up-regulation of transcript abundance of bS21-1 and bS21-3, as compared to supplemented MHB.
+This growth condition leads to a subsequent increase of both bS21-1 and bS21-3 protein.
+In addition, low pH increases bS21-1 transcript abundance, but the effect on protein is unclear.

 ACKNOWLEDGMENTS